psu-psychology/r-bootcamp/docs/talks/bootcamp-survey.md

 The survey data are stored in a [Google Sheet](https://docs.google.com/spreadsheets/d/1Ay56u6g4jyEEdlmV2NHxTLBlcjI2gHavta-Ik0kGrpg/edit#gid=896447063).
 We'll use the `googlesheets` package to open it and create a data frame.
 Documentation about the package can be found [here](https://cran.r-project.org/web/packages/googlesheets/vignettes/basic-usage.html).

-There are some idiosyncrasies in using the `googlesheets` package in an R Markdown document, so I created a separate R script, `get-bootcamp-googlesheet.R` to extract the survey data and save it to a CSV under `data/survey.csv`.
+There are some idiosyncrasies in using the `googlesheets` package in an R Markdown document, so I created a separate R script, `Get_bootcamp_googlesheet.R` to extract the survey data and save it to a CSV under `data/survey.csv`.
 We can then just load this file.

 ------------------------------------------------------------------------